-The structuring of a thesis report will most likely differ for every individual based on the nature of their project.
+The structuring of a thesis dissertation proposal or report will most likely differ for every individual based on the nature of their project.
 Several elements come into account for its structuring such as the location, function, discipline, and approach to the topic itself.
 The report however has to follow some basic guidelines as expected from a piece of academic writing.
 The sections may overlap or get condensed into a section according to individual requirements and are also subject to change depending on the subject being written about.

 Keeping these fundamentals into account, listed below are a gist of topics that are required to be covered for a dissertation report.

 The title page should contain introductory information about the topic and individual such as the dissertation’s title, name, department, institution, degree program, submission date, student number, supervisor’s name, and the university’s logo.
 Universities generally provide strict formats for the title page.

 The section is reserved for acknowledging the assistance from faculty and friends in the course of completion of the project.

 A summary of the entirety of the subject is generally written after the completion to provide a start to end description.
 The abstract should be such as to entice the reader into delving further into the subject matter discussed in the dissertation.

 A list of all the sub-headings and their respective page numbers has to be listed in the table of contents.

 A numbered list of figures or tables used is essential for the itemization of the graphical content in the dissertation.
 This can be automatically achieved through the Insert Caption feature in MS Word.